nus-cs2103-AY2324S2/ip/docs/README.md

 ![sort.png](sortByDateSS.png)

-Where events are sorted per their  `from` datetime.
-If an event's `from` date matches the date of a deadline, the event will take precedence.
+where events are sorted per their  `from` datetime.
+If an event's `from` date matches the date of a deadline, the event will take precedence (such as items 2 and 3 above).

-📝 Since `todos` do not have a datetime, they are ordered **last** by default.
+:writing_hand: Since `todos` do not have a datetime, they are ordered **last** by default.

 ## Finally...